Convoy (1978 film): Release

 The film was released in Japan in mid-June 1978 before opening in 700 theaters in the United States and Canada on June 28, 1978.

 Critical reception

 Though Convoy was a commercial success, and maintains a robust cult following, it received mixed reviews from critics upon its initial release.
 It holds an approval rating of 58% on Rotten Tomatoes, based on 19 reviews.
+On Metacritic, the film has a score of 47 based on 13 critics, indicating mixed or average reviews.